-Resource studies were performed in 2021 and 2022 in accordance with study plans.
+Resource studies were performed in 2021 and 2022 in accordance with agreed-upon study plans.
 Study reports were distributed to consulting parties upon completion of each study, as specified in the study plan.
 Study reports were discussed during RCG meetings.
 Notes from the various meetings are included in Appendix E-1.
-DESC is conducting an addendum to the Water Quality study within the Stevens Creek Arm of the reservoir during the summer and early fall of 2023.
-Initial results from this study will be included in the FLA and/or within a supplement to the FLA.
+DESC is conducting an addendum to the Water Quality study within the Stevens Creek arm of the reservoir during the summer and early fall of 2023.
+Results from this study will be included within a supplement to this Final License Application (FLA).